A Promising Intersection of Excited-State-Specific Methods from Quantum Chemistry and Quantum Monte Carlo: Introduction

 The wide variety of different excited states in molecules poses an ongoing challenge for traditional electronic structure methods.
 Many of the most widely applied and scalable methods may provide satisfyingly accurate predictions for one class of excited states, only to fail on others.
 When surveying the landscape of electronic structure techniques, this problem of inconsistent performance can be traced to the difficulty of simultaneously satisfying the multiple requirements for accurate treatment of all classes of excited states.
 First, a method should have the means of correctly describing multiconfigurational character, which is more common among excited states compared to ground states.
 At the same time, for quantitatively accurate energies, the method must possess an ability to capture weak correlation effects.
 This effective treatment of strong and weak correlation should be maintained in a balanced fashion for both ground and excited state in order to obtain correct energy differences, and accounting for orbital relaxations may be necessary for cases where orbital shapes differ significantly between the two states.
 Any potential method with general-purpose applicability to excited states must also satisfy the above considerations in larger molecules and basis sets.
-After discussing the individual strengths of major quantum chemistry approaches, we present a methodology that satisfies these criteria and exploits wave function sparsity and state-specificity to deliver consistently accurate excitation energies across a wide range of molecules and types of excited states.
+After discussing the individual strengths and weaknesses of some widely used quantum chemistry approaches, we will review recent advances in excited-state-specific methods in variational Monte Carlo and quantum chemistry and explore the promise offered by their combination.